mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 While your body is *you* do, [Isan practicing] zazen is cow practicing zazen.
 That is really the human body practicing zazen.
 But on the other hand, if I say, “Oh, [Isan] does zazen,” it’s wrong.
 Because, I told you before, this presence is already based on – supported by – vastness of existence, the horse pasture.
 So *[unintelligible]* sitting is *[unintelligible]*, so-called cow.
 But it’s *not* cow. *Cow* means the physical/mental body.
 But simultaneously, through this physical body and mind, [religious] presence manifests, which is called Isan.
 That means buddha.
 The universe.

 Holding the sutra card like this: this is *I do*.
-And then if you see that, that is formality.
-It’s ridiculous.
+And then if you see that, that is formality; it’s ridiculous.
 However I hold the sutra card, this way or that way, it doesn’t matter – you think like that.
 But no way.
 If you think so, every day you take care of your life exactly in that way.
 So at that time you can express yourself, but nothing else, nothing *more* than that.
 So that’s why your life is very unstable.

 But anyway, when you practice, practice is to educate you, simultaneously to educate the universe.
 You have to educate you with the universe, with all sentient beings.
 So, [to] take care of zazen is [to] take care of *your* zazen, but simultaneously there is universal zazen, that means best care of your zazen.
 And then, that is simultaneously [to] express the universe.